edwinmoradian90/systems-design/db.md

 CAP stands for consistency, availability, partition tolerance.

 - Consistency -- are all of my nodes always insync and accurate?
-- Availablity -- are all non-failing nodes avialable for querying?
+- Availablity -- are all non-failing nodes available for querying?
 - Partition-tolerance -- will the cluster continue to work despite any number of communication breakdowns between nodes in the system?

 The CAP theorem states that in case of a network failure, when a few of the system nodes are down, we have to choose between availability and consistency.